carlosrsantos/api-devbook/README.md

 # api-devbook

-This repository contains files that build an api to connect for the database and improves resources for the web app of social media Devbook.
+This repository contains files that build an api to connect for the database and disposes resources for the web app of Devbook social media.
 It was built to learn deep concepts of programming language Go and how working a social media back end Remembering that it is a simpla project.